Anany2003/AI-Customer-Support-Bot/README.md

-Got it ✅ — you want a **clean, professional GitHub-style README** (like those you’d see in open-source repos), not something written in a “marketing tone.”

-Here’s a refined version — concise, structured, and realistic for a public project on GitHub.

----

 # AI Customer Support Bot

 A full-stack chatbot that handles customer support queries using a mix of predefined FAQs and an AI language model.